El Yunque National Forest: Baño de Oro Natural Area

 The Baño de Oro Natural Area is an 1,840-acre Research Natural Area and National Natural Landmark located within El Yunque National Forest.
 The Research Natural Area was established by the United States Department of Agriculture's Forest Service in 1949 to preserve a forest area situated between 800 ft. and 3,365 ft. in elevation encompassing two life zones, a rare Pterocarpus swamp, and four major forest types that are free of human disturbance for scientific study, education, and future conservation efforts.
+The site is also home to seventeen out of the nineteen endemic bird species of Puerto Rico, the most in any particular location in the archipelago.
 Baño de Oro has been listed as a National Natural Landmark since 1980.

 Flora

 El Yunque is composed of four different forest vegetation areas: Tabonuco Forest, Palo Colorado Forest, Sierra Palm Forest, and the Dwarf forest.
 El Yunque forest supports a vast array of animal and plant life that varies depending on the altitude range in the rainforest.

 Skyline of the Sierra palm tree forest in El Yunque National Forest from a trail.